Clustering with Uniformity- and Neighbor-Based Random Geometric Graphs: Cluster Catch Digraphs using the Nearest Neighbor Distance

 We summarize the time and space complexity of RK-CCDs, KS-CCDs, and UN-CCDs in Table \ref{tab:space_time_CCD_clustering}.
 When $N$ and $d$ are fixed, KS-CCDs and UN-CCDs have the time complexity of $O(n^3)$, while RK-CCDs run in $O(n^3 \log n)$, slower than the other two.
 All the three methods have the same space complexity of $O(n^2)$.

 The clustering procedure with UN-CCDs for a 2-dimensional dataset consisting of $5$ clusters is illustrated in Figure \ref{fig:UN-CCD_plot}.

 In Section \ref{sec:Simulation_Clustering}, we compare the performance of KS-CCDs, RK-CCDs, and UN-CCDs with synthetic datasets consisting of multiple clusters.
-We show the advantage of UN-CCDs over RK-CCDs on Gaussian clusters and in high-dimensional settings.
+We show the advantage of UN-CCDs over RK-CCDs on Gaussian clusters and in settings with moderate sizes and dimensions.